New for Autumn 2025 and Beyond: ESRM is now a Minimum Requirements Major

 If you are completing these courses at a Washington State Community College, please be sure to consult the UW Equivalency Guide to make sure you are completing the correct courses.

-Note about the CHEM requirement: If you are completing the two quarter CHEM requirement at the UW, here are the possible pathways.
+Note about the CHEM requirement: If you are completing the two quarter CHEM requirement at the UW, here are the common pathways.
 Choose 1 of the following:

 • CHEM 120; either CHEM 220 or OCEAN 295